- General Examination FAQs

 *If your primary government-issued identification contains your photograph but not your signature, your second form of identification (e.g., an employee ID card or credit card) must contain your signature to supplement your photo-bearing, government-issue ID.

-The names on the IDs must match and must be the same name as the one on file with IBLCE on the day of your appointment.
+The names on the IDs must match and must be the same name as the one on file on the day of your appointment.
 Name changes can be made with IBCLC Programme staff by the posted deadline.

 If your name does not match what is on file on examination day, you will not be able to sit the examination and will forfeit all examination fees.